rtavenar/hdr/content/parts/01/temporal_kernel.md

     \right\|.
 \end{equation}

-In other words, once feature sets are projected in this finite-dimensional space, approximate SQFD computation is performed through (i) a barycenter computation $b_\phi(\cdot)$ in the feature space (which can be done offline) followed by (ii) a Euclidean distance computation in $O(D)$ time, where $D$ is the dimension of the feature map $\phi(x)$.
+In other words, once feature sets are embedded in this finite-dimensional space, approximate SQFD computation is performed through (i) a barycenter computation $b_\phi(\cdot)$ in the feature space (which can be performed offline) followed by (ii) a Euclidean distance computation with a time complexity of
+$O(D)$, where $D$ is
+the dimension of the feature map $\phi$.
-Overall, we have a distance between timestamped feature sets whose precision / complexity tradeoff can be tuned via the map dimensionality $D$.
+Overall, we have a distance between timestamped feature sets the precision / complexity tradeoff of which can be tuned via the map dimensionality $D$.

 ## Evaluation